martagrus/beauty-store/README.md

 ## Progress
-Page is still in developement
+Page is still in development

 ## Built with
 HTML, CSS, JS